-For a faculty member who also serves as a director, dean or in another position at the College, follow his or her academic title with his or her other title.
+For a faculty member who also serves as a director, dean or in another position at the College, follow their academic title with their other title.

 Jane Kim, Ph.D., assistant professor of sociology and director of the Center for South American Studies, earned an honorary title.